Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 }
 {{< /highlight >}}

-### Configure the iOs build
+### Configure the iOS build

-Open your iOs project `ios/AcmeApp.xcodeproj` with Xcode and select the root item __AcmeApp__ in the file browser on the left.
+Open your iOS project `iOS/AcmeApp.xcodeproj` with Xcode and select the root item __AcmeApp__ in the file browser on the left.

 #### In the _General_ tab